mohammadReza1993/Cave-Segmentation/README.md

 `python3 train.py`

 The `config.yaml` file should be in the same directory as the `train.py` file.
-Please change the path in the `config.yaml` based on you data address.
+Please change the path in the `config.yaml` based on your data address.
 You need to create two directories, `images` and `labels`.
 Inside each directory, you need to create to directories, `train` and `val`.
-Move the coresponding images and lables inside each directories.
+Move the corresponding images and labels inside each directory.

 Since `ultralytics` does not accept the `.png` format for the labels, you need to change the format of the labels according to `ultralytics` requirements.